bladwing/inventorymanagement/README.md

 ## About Project

-This is small full stack Project
+This is small FullStack Project

 I use several technologies: